prowler-cloud/prowler/integrations/wazuh/README.md

     <timeout>21600</timeout>
   </wodle>
 ```
+To check multiple AWS accounts, add a wodle per account.

 Now restart `wazuh-manager` and look at `/var/ossec/logs/alerts/alerts.json`, eventually you should see FAIL checks detected by Prowler, then you will find them using Kibana.
 Some Kibana search examples are:
 ```